TheShiShiLion/BackdoorsAndBreaches/README.md

 ## Design Considerations
 A web application would be ideal, with user registration and game scheduling etc but there were some constraints:
-- Limited time to invest (busy home and work life)
+- Limited time to invest
 - This has to be super simple to install and run
 - Don't want to be reliant upon a particular OS, Web/DB technology stack
 - By default - minimal installation or infrastructure requirement to play